Life & Works of Brian Alan Burhoe – All About Us & More

 I taught myself to read in the British newspaper comic strips of the day.
 Old Eagle, Beano and Mickey Mouse Weekly comic tabloids we shared.
 And beloved Rupert Bear Annuals given each Christmas.

 Biffo the Bear.
 Mickey, Donald and Goofy — watch out for the joyful Eega Beeva, strangest of friends.
 Dennis the Menace — each story might end with a fierce fatherly slap of a slipper to the bum, but Dennis was back to fight anew next issue.
-Dan Dare, Pilot of the Future, almost as heroic to English lads as our Dennis.
+Dan Dare, Pilot of the Future (a kind of early Jean-Luc Picard), almost as heroic to English lads as our Dennis.

 And the little white bear in his bright red jumper.
 Always up for a bold quest, Rupert Bear and his chums, Bill Badger, Podgy Pig, Algy Pug and Edward Trunk, invited us to follow them.
 There were a couple summers I spent hours with my face pressed against train compartment windows watching for the “Nutwood Station” sign.
 We never stopped there.